kanchen/github-info/README.md

 # github-info
-Script to use Github API
+Scripts to use Github API